aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/export-to-s3/README.md

 * Amazon S3 bucket to store job configuration and script

 ### Export to S3
 The following example exports data to S3 using the spark-cassandra-connector.
-The script takes three parameters KEYSPACE_NAME, KEYSPACE_TABLE, S3_URI for backup files and FORMAT option (parquet, csv, json).
+The script takes four parameters KEYSPACE_NAME, KEYSPACE_TABLE, S3_URI for backup files and FORMAT option (parquet, csv, json).

 ```